 Hedera is the only public distributed ledger that utilizes the fast, fair, and secure hashgraph consensus mechanism.
 Hedera’s governance is fully decentralized, consisting of up to 39 term-limited and highly diversified leading organizations and enterprises.

-Hedera is a public distributed ledger and governing body built from the ground-up to support decentralized applications running at web scale.
+Hedera is a public distributed ledger and governing body built from the ground-up to support new and existing applications running at web scale.
 Developers use distributed ledger technologies to build computational trust directly into their applications.
-This allows individuals and businesses who might not know or trust each other to quickly and inexpensively collaborate, without the need for slow and expensive third-party intermediaries such as an auditor or broker.
-Public distributed ledgers allow for creating or exchanging value, proving identity, or verifying and authenticating important data.
+This allows individuals and businesses who might not know or trust each other to quickly and inexpensively collaborate.
+Public distributed ledgers allow for creating and exchanging value, proving identity, verifying and authenticating important data, and much more.

-Hedera is unique in that it achieves the same result as the most ubiquitous public blockchains (such as Bitcoin or Ethereum) but in a way that is fast, fair, energy efficient, and secure — these advantages are almost entirely due to the underlying hashgraph consensus algorithm and the global enterprise governing body, which owns and operates Hedera today.
+Hedera is unique in that it achieves the same result as the most ubiquitous public blockchains (such as Bitcoin or Ethereum), but in a way that is faster, fairer, and more energy efficient, stable, and secure — these advantages can be attributed to the underlying hashgraph consensus algorithm and the global enterprise governing body, which owns and operates Hedera today.

 Let’s unpack Hedera Hashgraph and take a look at each component individually:

 The Hedera public network is built on the hashgraph distributed consensus algorithm, invented by Dr. Leemon Baird, Hedera Co-founder and Chief Scientist.
 The hashgraph consensus algorithm provides near-perfect efficiency in bandwidth usage and consequently can process hundreds of thousands of transactions per second (throttled to ten thousand tps in beta) in a single shard (a fully connected, peer-to-peer mesh of nodes in a network).